- MIneral Processing

 Is your SAG mill underperforming?

 While Semi-Autogenous Grinding (SAG) reigns supreme in mineral processing, many SAG mills aren’t reaching their full potential.
-This is a significant concern, as primary grinding consumes the lions share of operational costs and directly impacts downstream processes like flotation.
+This is a significant concern, as primary grinding consumes the lion’s share of operational costs and directly impacts downstream processes like flotation.

 The good news?
 Effective SAG mill control offers a powerful solution.
 By keeping the mill load (the amount of material inside) in the sweet spot, you can:

-Excessive load puts undue stress on liners and lifters, accelerating wear and tear.
+- Protect your mill internals: Excessive load puts undue stress on liners and lifters, accelerating wear and tear.
 Proper control extends equipment life and reduces maintenance costs.

-Stable mill load translates to consistent product size, a crucial factor for achieving maximum recovery in flotation.
+- Optimise downstream recovery: Stable mill load translates to consistent product size, a crucial factor for achieving maximum recovery in flotation.

 The best part?
 Well-designed and implemented SAG control systems are readily achievable on most modern PLC or DCS platforms, delivering significant payback within weeks, not years.